Report: Aaron Judge Hitting Roof At Marlins Park Defied NASA Equations

 The engineers finally arrived at a height of 210 feet above the ground at its apex (above second base) to make sure no batted ball hit the roof.
 It tapered to a low of 128 feet above the ground in deep right-centerfield.”

-Verducci has more in the column on how high exactly the Marlins calculated that blast from Judge to be, head over to the column to read further.
-Judge didn’t only hit the roof in the Derby, he apparently hit it during BP as well.
+Verducci has more in the column on how high exactly the Marlins calculated that blast from Judge to be, Head over to the column to read further.
+Judge didn’t only hit the roof in the Derby, he apparently hit it during batting practice as well.

 Aaron Judge, destroying baseballs and defying equations made by NASA.